 Dating Violence: violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim.
-The existence of such a relationship shall be determined based on the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship.
+The existence of such a relationship shall be determined based on the reporting party's statement and with consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship.
 Dating violence does not include acts covered under the definition of domestic violence.

-Domestic Violence: a felony or misdemeanor crime committed by a person who: is a current or former spouse or intimate partner of the victim under the family or domestic violence laws of the jurisdiction of the college, or a person similarly situated to a spouse of the victim; shares a child in common with the victim; a person who is cohabitating with, or has cohabitated with, the victim as a spouse or intimate partner; or who commits acts against a youth or adult victim who is protected from those acts under the family or domestic violence laws of the jurisdiction.
+Domestic Violence: a felony or misdemeanor crime of violence committed: by a current or former spouse or intimate partner of the victim; by a person with whom the victim shares a child in common; by a person who is cohabitating with, or has cohabitated with, the victim as a spouse or intimate partner; by a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred; or by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred.

-Education Program or Activity (Prior to 8/1/2024): Includes locations, events, or circumstances over which the college exercised substantial control over both the respondent and the context in which the sex-based harassment occurs.
+Education Program or Activity: Includes locations, events, or circumstances over which the college exercised substantial control over both the respondent and the context in which the sexual harassment occurs.